iGEL/blog/_drafts/baruco-talks-you-should-watch.markdown

 ## Corey Haines: Fun with Lambdas!

+<iframe width="710" height="399" src="https://www.youtube-nocookie.com/embed/gULkBpl3e7c?rel=0" frameborder="0" allowfullscreen></iframe>
 Not much practical value for your daily work, but lots of fun with Lambda Calculus in Ruby.
+Have you implemented lists with just lambdas?
 Watch it!
-(Once the video is out)

 ## John Cinnamond: Extreme Object-Oriented Ruby.

+<iframe width="710" height="399" src="https://www.youtube-nocookie.com/embed/FDs-sSxo2iY?rel=0" frameborder="0" allowfullscreen></iframe>
 John takes Sandi's obsession with Object Orientation to the next level.
-The result is again not really relevant to solve my daily work, but fun and interesting.
-(The video isn't out yet)
+The result is again not really relevant to real work, but fun.
+John defines allows four concepts in his pure OO Ruby: Defining classes, instanciate them, store references to them and send messages to them, but nothing else.
+Build in classes like `Fixnum`, `String`, `Array`, `TrueClass` & `FalseClass` violate that and are forbidden.
+But can he create a pure OO version of them without breaking the rules?
+Let's watch!

 ## Bryan Liles: After you commit that code.

 <iframe width="710" height="399" src="https://www.youtube-nocookie.com/embed/xytTA4dKaP0?rel=0" frameborder="0" allowfullscreen></iframe>
-A more devops oriented talk, but the average company has to improve things in this area.
+A more devops oriented talk, but the average company has to fix things in this area.
-The style of presentation is a bit confusing, but I actually liked it because made the talk more interesting and fun.
+The style of presentation is a bit confusing, but I actually liked it because made the talk more interesting.
 And the ideas presented where right down my alley, so go watch it.

 ## The Rest

 There were more talks even for the Baruco part that I haven't mentioned here.
 Most of them are still worth watching.
 The only talks that I didn't like were from Rin Raeuber and Ernie Miller.
 You can find all talks in [this playlist](https://youtu.be/CLPgyri3fEY?list=PLe9psSNJBf77PgzYZ2yId2RfUkd9_lMMr).

-Lets end with the highlighs video:
+Let's end with the highlighs video:
 <iframe width="710" height="399" src="https://www.youtube-nocookie.com/embed/UUKh1cEfJ0w?rel=0" frameborder="0" allowfullscreen></iframe>